MicrosoftDocs/win32/desktop-src/SecCrypto/getsignercert.md

 ---
-Description: 'The GetSignerCert function goes through (enumerates) the certificates in a certificate store until a certificate with a signature key is found.' ms.assetid: 'a3279492-a154-418d-ab25-45ec458ad483'
+Description: The GetSignerCert function goes through (enumerates) the certificates in a certificate store until a certificate with a signature key is found. ms.assetid: a3279492-a154-418d-ab25-45ec458ad483
 title: GetSignerCert
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # GetSignerCert